lorenzo-stoakes/Rainbow-Sort/README.md

-Basic visualisation of insertion sort, quick sort using HTML 5 canvas.
+Basic visualisation of various sort algorithms using HTML 5 canvas.